yeus/paratag/README.md

 # paratag

-automated tagging of files based on search critera.
+automated tagging of files based on users critera.

+paratag := parametric taggig
+paratag :=

+paratag analyzes files according to some rules which can be configured by the user and automatically writes the information into extended attributes of the files and directories.

+right now only pdf files are supported.

 # interesting commandline applications: